BurningSunFlare/Vappy-Binds/README.md

 1.2.6
 - Ferros Infection Updated

 1.2.7 (BEST UPDATE EVER)
 - Voclaize left stick fixed

+1.2.8 ( Gamemodes Update )
+- No longer need the password to emergency reset, you can just switch configs
+- 1v1 Hunter
+- 2v2 Hunter
+- 3v3 Hunter
+- 2v2

 Credits:
+@twitchkat( Discord, Made the entire infection by themselves using code with vscript, with support of bug testers )

+Major Help
-Me, Myself, and MrMuffin2247(Helps Test and helps auto build with me)
+- @MrMuffin2247( Helps Test A LOT and helps auto build with me, constantly finds bugs which I can fix )

+Beta Tester
+- @mrmuffin2247
+- @vezkk
+- @zcrame

+Map Artist
+- @MrMuffin2247

+Bug Finder
+- @mrmuffin2247
+- @vezkk
+- @zcrame
+- @axieu

+Overall Good Support( My Guinea Pig Team lol.
+They can help out with small things, or give ideas!
+These usually all have their custom theme!
+They also tend to infect people with good intentions )
+- @mrmuffin2247
+- @vezkk
+- @zcrame
+- @axieu
+- @ztwv
+- @J0w03L